 Additionally, if you have employees, you need Employee Practices Liability.
 All it takes is one, folks.
 One employee could sue you for discrimination or wrongful termination.
 This employee’s claim could cost you your business.
 If you don’t have financial protections in place to absorb court costs and attorney fees, an employee lawsuit could easily bankrupt you.
 Therefore, if you plan to hire employees, plan to get Employee Practices Liability.
 Although they can be your greatest asset, they also open you up to risk.

 Insurance is complicated, folks.
 I don’t expect you to read this article and know how to purchase and price your own policies.
-You wouldn’t bring your car to a mechanic for diagnosis then hope to fix it yourself.
+You wouldn’t bring your car to a mechanic for a diagnostic test and then hope to fix it yourself.
 Similarly, you wouldn’t bring this list to your insurance agent and try to quote your own policies.
 That’s silly.
 You need to work with a professional, someone who knows the ins and outs of the trade.
 Although you can choose any insurance agent, I tend to prefer those who work as independent agents.
 If your agent is not associated with one particular company or agency, you’ll likely have more diverse premium and coverage options from which to choose.
 Yet, whatever you do, insure yourself against harm.

 So what can you expect when you call an insurance agent?
 Well, agents go through a process to help you choose coverages, premiums, and policies that are right for you.
 Here’s what they do:

 I hope this article helps you protect yourself and your business from the unexpected.
 Lean on the expertise of a good agent to help you pick the right types of business insurance for your particular needs.
 And join us in our next Starting a Business article written to help you hire the best employees.